When Is the Right Time to Move from FTP to APIs?

 Application programming interfaces (APIs) have the potential to revolutionize the treasury and finance function.
-But when is the time to move to APIs, and when is file transfer protocol (FTP) still sufficient?
+But when is the time to move from file transfer protocol (FTP) to APIs, and when is FTP still sufficient?

 Let’s explore the use cases for APIs and when it is appropriate to begin using them.
 We’ll also look at areas where FTP is still sufficient.

 API Use Cases

 Largely viewed as conduits for faster bank connections, APIs allow systems to exchange data faster.
 Unlike FTP, APIs do not require any kind of file download to transmit information; users have instant access to the data they need.

 Major ERP providers are working with API developers to embed APIs into their workflows so users don’t need to take any action outside the ERP.
 For example, Kyriba is working with SAP, Oracle, Microsoft Dynamics and others on API connectors.
 And Kyriba users can also integrate APIs into their ERPs on their own with our plug-and-play solutions.

 APIs have nearly limitless potential.
 They can facilitate an open ecosystem that enables third-party developers to build applications on top of the API provider’s platform.
 Through such a platform, corporate treasury and finance departments can expedite the flow of data.
 Kyriba’s Open API hub, launched in 2021, is an online marketplace of real-time connections to apps, data, and new products and services that inject data-driven decision-making into every financial operation.

 APIs offer treasury and finance many capabilities that they haven’t had before, such as the power to “un-batch” payments.
 Rather than relying on batch processes that transmit at several pre-determined times each day, APIs allow payments to be initiated from treasury management systems and ERP systems as needed—even in real time.
 In fact, real-time payments require the use of an API because payments can’t be transmitted instantly if a file needs to be downloaded.